jamie-brannan/hundred-days-swift/16__instafilter/d053__notes.md

 }
 ```

 >That's seven different Core Image filters plus one cancel button, but no new code.
-When tapped, each of the filter buttons will call the `setFilter()` method, which we need to make.
-This method should update our `currentFilter` property with the filter that was chosen, set the `kCIInputImageKey` key again (because we just changed the filter), then call `applyProcessing()`.
+When tapped, each of the filter buttons will call the `setFilter()` method, which we need to make. _This method should update our `currentFilter` property with the filter that was chosen, set the `kCIInputImageKey` key again (because we just changed the filter), then call `applyProcessing()`._

->
+In other words, we need to make a handler for the alert action that'll set it definitely as the filter

->Each `UIAlertAction` has its title set to a different Core Image filter, and because our `setFilter()` method must accept as its only parameter the action that was tapped, we can use the action's title to create our new Core Image filter.
+>Each `UIAlertAction` has its title set to a different Core Image filter, and because our `setFilter()` **method must accept as its only parameter the action that was tapped**, we can use the action's title to create our new Core Image filter.
 Here's the `setFilter()` method:

 ```swift
 func setFilter(action: UIAlertAction) {